dimagi/commcare-hq/corehq/apps/userreports/README.md

     },
 }
 ```
 Above returns list of ages.
-Note that the `property_path` in `map_expression` is realtive to the repeat item rather than to the form.
+Note that the `property_path` in `map_expression` is relative to the repeat item rather than to the form.

 ##### filter_items Expression

 `filter_items` performs filtering on given list and returns a new list.
 If the boolean expression specified by `filter_expression` evaluates to a `True` value, the item is included in the new list and if not, is not included in the new list.

 `items_expression` can be any valid expression that returns a list.
+If this doesn't evaluate to a list an empty list is returned.

 `filter_expression` can be any valid boolean expression relative to the items in above list.

 ```json